Me_sulis

 Farming in Indonesia

-More than 60% of Indonesia's population work in agriculture, this is why Indonesia called as an agricultural country.
+The Exotic Places for Agricultural More than 60% of Indonesia's population work in agriculture, this is why Indonesia called as an agricultural country.
 There are two types of agriculture are predominant in Indonesia: permanent irrigated rice farming ( sawah ) and rotating swidden or slash-and-burn ( ladang ) farming of rice, corn, and other crops.
 The former dominates Java, Bali, and the highlands all along the western coast of Sumatra; the latter is found in other parts of Sumatra and other outer islands, but not exclusively so.
+A lot of interesting things that can be seen in the paddy field, such as: The farmers who row to the paddy...

 Sunday, January 30, 2011